Government Communications Security Bureau: Staff and budget

 The GCSB is considered to be a government department in its own right with its head office in Pipitea St, Wellington.
-Through its director, the GCSB reports to the minister holding the Intelligence portfolio, who, by convention, is always the Prime Minister.
+Through its director, the GCSB reports to the minister holding the Intelligence portfolio, who, by convention, is always the prime minister.
 Its main functions are: the collection and processing of intelligence, the distribution of intelligence, IT security, technology and administration.
 It has slightly over 400 employees with a range of disciplines including foreign language experts, communications and cryptography specialists, engineers, technicians and support staff.

 In 2015/16 the budget for the GCSB was $89.6 million.
 Former Green MP Keith Locke says that despite the attention the GCSB received as a result of its illegal surveillance of Kim Dotcom, there has been little public discussion about its value.
 Locke questions GCSB's suitability for the task of protecting government computers given its security failures.
 Cabinet Secretary Rebecca Kitteridge's report noted the Bureau's problems included "under-resourcing and a lack of legal staff".

 Oversight

-An Inspector-General has oversight of the GCSB (and other intelligence organisations).
-The current Inspector-General is Brendan Horsley, who began his three year term in June 2020.
-The office of the Inspector-General also consists of Deputy Inspector-General Graeme Speden, and a number of investigating staff.
-A statutory advisory panel of two members also provides advice to the Inspector-General.
+An inspector-general has oversight of the GCSB (and other intelligence organisations).
+The current inspector-general is Brendan Horsley, who began his three year term in June 2020.
+The office of the inspector-general also consists of Deputy Inspector-General Graeme Speden, and a number of investigating staff.
+A statutory advisory panel of two members also provides advice to the inspector-general.

-The Prime Minister appoints both the director of the GCSB and the Inspector General.
-Associate Professor of law at Auckland University, Bill Hodge, says the watchdog should be appointed by Parliament rather than by the Prime Minister.
-Former prime minister, Sir Geoffrey Palmer agrees: "There needs to be some separation between the inspector and the agency he oversees."
+The prime minister appoints both the director of the GCSB and the inspector general.